Documents/analysis/AI Strategy

 Tool Type Model Behind Strengths Weaknesses Best For

 Cursor Pro IDE Claude Sonnet 4 + GPT-4o (switchable) Agentic mode (multi-file edit). @codebase for full context.
-Excellent tab completion.
-Composer mode = AI-driven development Cost ($20/person/month).
-Lock-in to 1 IDE.
-Agent mode sometimes too aggressive Primary IDE for team — daily coding, migration, refactoring
+Excellent tab completion Cost ($20/person/month).
+Lock-in to 1 IDE Daily coding, migration, refactoring (alternative to Copilot)

-GitHub Copilot Enterprise IDE Extension GPT-4o + Claude (preview) Deep GitHub integration.
+GitHub Copilot IDE Extension GPT-4o + Claude Deep GitHub integration.
 Copilot Chat.
-PR summaries.
-Knowledge bases Weaker than Cursor in agentic mode.
-Autocomplete sometimes generic.
-Less model selection control Alternative if team uses VS/Rider instead of Cursor
+PR summaries Weaker agentic mode than Cursor Active: daily coding for team

 Claude Code CLI Agent Claude Sonnet 4 / Opus 4 Terminal-based agentic AI.
-Self-plans → codes → tests → commits.
 Batch operations.
-Script automation CLI only (no UI).
-Learning curve.
-Token cost if used heavily Batch migration tasks, CI/CD scripting, large-scale refactoring
+Script automation CLI only.
+Token cost if heavy Active: batch migration, scaffolding

-Aider CLI Agent Any model (configurable) Open-source.
+Aider CLI Agent Any model Open-source.
 Model-agnostic.
-Git-aware (auto-commit).
-Maps entire repo Less polished than Claude Code.
-More complex setup.
-Community support only Budget alternative for CLI agent.
-Good for git-heavy workflows
+Git-aware Less polished than Claude Code Budget CLI agent alternative

 1.3 Specialized AI Tools